Bunion Removal Surgery Options

 - They have had unsuccessful traditional bunion removal surgery

 Traditional bunion surgery is performed using general anesthesia, which means you need to be put to sleep with medications.
 During the procedure, a long incision is made either on top or the side of the first metatarsophalangeal joint (MPJ/MTPJ).
-Afterward, everything between the bone and the skin is reflected, the bone is freed, removed and cut, joints are destroyed, and the joint gets realigned.
+Afterward, everything between the joint and the skin is reflected, the joint is freed, broken and/or cut and the toe gets realigned.

-After the realignment, some internal hardware (screws, plates, and wires) is used to keep the new alignment in place.
-Layers of skin are sewn back, and bondage has to be put on.
+After the realignment, internal hardware such as screws, plates, and/or wires are often used to keep the new alignment in place.
+Layers of skin are sewn back, and bondage has to be applied.
 Patients usually need to stay off their feet for a couple of weeks, sometimes for several months.
-Also, physical therapy is often required to get you back on your feet again after not moving for such a long time.
+Also, physical therapy is often required.

-Your foot isn’t opened or exposed, so no internal hardware is needed (no screws, plates, or wires).
+Your foot isn’t opened or exposed and no internal hardware is needed.
 The doctor wraps up your foot in a soft cast and uses gauze and Coban as “external fixation.”
-It enables you to walk right out of the operating room.
-You can do pretty much anything right away, except for operating heavy machinery, jump or swim – swimming itself, in fact, might not even be a problem, but you need to keep the bandage dry.
+A comfortable, lightweight boot enables you to walk right out of the operating room.
+You are not immobilized and crutches are not necessary for mobility.
+Most patients report no pain at all.

 When is a Good Time to Have Minimally Invasive Bunion Removal Surgery